wp-plugins/login-box/readme.txt

 == Frequently Asked Questions ==

-= Login-box don't be showed / Login-box appear in the footer without style =
+= I press Ctrl + E, but the Login box does not appear. =

 Try logout.
 Login-box doesn't work if you are *already* logged.